 The state certainly doesn’t want to jeopardize that arrangement, but it does have an appetite to offer its own gaming products.
 Lawmakers have been toying with legal iGaming for years without much progress.

 Recent discussions provide some cause for optimism, though.
 The tribes have come on board in full support, potentially eliminating one of the major hurdles.
 They still expect to have exclusivity in the space, however.
 The two parties would need to align on the terms of legalization, which is easier said than done.

-It seems like stakeholders are starting to align on gambling issues in 2018.
-At the very least, there’s increasing appetite for expansion.
+It seemed like stakeholders were starting to align on gambling issues in 2018.
+At the very least, there was increasing appetite for expansion.

-Early this year, Foxwoods entered into a partnership with PariPlay, a real-money digital casino provider.
+Early in the year, Foxwoods entered into a partnership with PariPlay, a real-money digital casino provider.
 It’ll begin as a land-based deal, with the tribe offering internet gaming to customers physically on site.
-If things break favorably in the legislature, though, online gambling might available alongside sports betting in the future.
+If things break favorably in the legislature, though, online gambling could be available alongside sports betting in the future.

 The tribe calls iGaming the “strongest opportunity for the state.”

 Mohegan Sun, meanwhile, has already adopted real-money online gambling — not in Connecticut, where it’s illegal, but in New Jersey, where it thrives.
 The Mohegan tribe operates Resorts Casino in Atlantic City, along with the Mohegan Sun online casino.
 It also owns a property in Pennsylvania, which is preparing to launch its own iGaming industry.

 The Mohegan tribe has joined Foxwoods in support of legalization in CT.

 Connecticut’s legislative session expired on May 9, however, so the deadline to move on iGaming passed for the year.
 Discussions surrounding other forms of gaming, such as sports betting, are still actively underway behind the scenes.